aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/upgrades/index.md

 * [Bottlerocket AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami-bottlerocket.html)
 * [Windows AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-ami-versions-windows.html)

-**Pricing:** There are no additional costs to use Amazon EKS managed node groups, you only pay for the AWS resources you provision.
-These include Amazon EC2 instances, Amazon EBS volumes, Amazon EKS cluster hours, and any other AWS infrastructure.
-There are no minimum fees and no upfront commitments.

-:::info
-Starting with kubernetes version 1.24, Amazon EKS will end the support for `Dockershim`.
-To learn more, refer to the following article in the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/dockershim-deprecation.html).
-:::Dockershim deprecation

-There are two ways to provision and upgrade your worker nodes - **Self-managed node groups** and **Managed node groups**.
-This workshop uses a managed node group which is where our sample application is running by default.
-Managed Node groups make it easier for us to automate both the AWS and the Kubernetes side of the process.

 The Amazon EKS Managed worker node upgrade has 4 phases:
 **Setup  >  Scale Up  > Upgrade > Scale Down**